close2/alibvr/README_TASKS.md

 #include REGISTER_TASK
 ```

-Probably in your main periodically execute all tasks which are due:
+Probably in your main periodically execute all tasks which are due
+by calling `EXEC_TASKS()`:
 ```C++
 for(;;) {
   EXEC_TASKS();